MoeraOrg/moeraorg.github.io/overview/index.md

-**Censorship.** Even if the platform wants to preserve the freedom of speech, it is vulnerable to pressure from governments, organized groups of users (that threaten to leave the platform), advertisers and its own employees.
-The platforms begin to provide rules of conduct and censorship that seems reasonable at the beginning, but quickly goes out of control.
-Theoretical ability to filter the content becomes responsibility and refusal is punished.
+**Censorship.** Even if the platform wants to preserve the freedom of speech, it is vulnerable to pressure from governments, organized groups of users (that threaten to leave the platform), advertisers, and its own employees.
+The platform begins to impose rules of conduct and censorship that seem reasonable at the beginning, but quickly go out of control.
+The theoretical ability to filter the content becomes a responsibility and refusal is punished.
 The worst is that it is practically impossible to censor tens of millions of active users.
-It requires hiring of the large number of human censors or uses the "intellectual" software with a lot of false positives.
-This leads to banning innocent people, fade of humour and sarcasm, manifestation of political bias and mob rule.
+It requires hiring a large number of human censors or using "intellectual" software with a lot of false positives.
+This leads to banning innocent people, the loss of humour and sarcasm, the manifestation of political bias and mob rule.
 The platform becomes boring and frustrating.